Reclaiming the Commonity

 In this way, Elinor Ostrom’s criticism of both the privatisation and state centralisation of commons reflects the way we understand politics.
 Private ownership consolidates responsibility around the family, state centralisation consolidates responsibility around the nation.
 The debate about which of these two should live up to their responsibility is increasingly irrelevant, as neither the family nor the nation (or friendship or humanity) can do so, regardless.
 The nuclear family is overstretched and stressed; the nation is mired in political mire and systemic paralysis.

-In other words, it's not the will that is lacking, even though we like to pretend it is.
+In other words, it’s not the will that is lacking, even though we like to pretend it is.
 Therefore, in recent times we have started looking elsewhere to find this anchor.
-It turns out that both the family and the nation are quite new concepts in an historical sense.
+It turns out that both the family and the nation are quite new concepts in a historical sense.
 Both are mostly rooted in nineteenth-century romanticism, along with ideas like the people and childhood.
-Before this, we mostly identified with our local belonging—with the village and the local area.
-Not only with the people in it, but with nature, geography, the land's identity, and its lived, mythologised narrative.
+Before this, we mostly identified with our local belonging — with the village and the local area.
+Not only with the people in it, but with nature, geography, the land’s identity, and its lived, mythologised narrative.

 Building on the works of German professor Christian Welzel, Danish philosopher Lene Rachel Andersen has proposed ten, concentric ‘circles of belonging’ within which we as humans build our identity.
 Whereas the names and exact number of circles is up to debate, the order, from smaller to larger, goes as follows: 1.
 Ego, 2.
 The family we grow up in, 3.
 Peer group, 4.
 The family we establish as adults, 5.
 Close community, 6.
 Nation and/or religion, 7.
 Culture zone, 8.
 Humanity, 9.
 Planetary life, 10.
 Life itself and future generations.